Irving Bieber: Homosexuality: A Psychoanalytic Study of Male Homosexuals

 A review by Social Work called the study "an important book", also stating that "...the authors present a very meaningful understanding of the underlying dynamics of this symptom and factors relevant to etiology".

 In 1979 the study was actualized and republished.
 The authors stated that "reversal estimates now range from 30% to an optimistic 50%.
 A shift to heterosexuality does not mean that the potential for homosexual arousal has been totally extinguished, though in some cases this does occur."
 They also concluded that homosexual adaptation is primarily related to "destructive family relationships and other deleterious interpersonal influences".

 The book has been criticized for examining homosexuals already in analytic treatment as opposed to non-patient heterosexuals.
 It has been suggested that the study informed stereotypes later promulgated by the media.
 For example, in 1964 Life magazine, a general-interest and light entertainment magazine, featured an article on homosexuals and smothering mothers directly inspired by this study.
-This however does not eliminate the question do some homosexuals develop a pathological mental state and how to differentiate them from the non-clinical cases.